ubcctf/ubcctf.github.io/_posts/2024-05-01-umdctf2024-lost-on-caladan.md

-We took the name 'best' doctor literally, as initially tried to submit the flag  with the names of the highest rated doctors, such as as ```UMDCTF{Christian_Cardell_Hester}```.
+We took the name 'best' doctor literally, as we initially tried to submit the flags containing the names of the highest rated doctors, such as as ```UMDCTF{Christian_Cardell_Hester}```.
 It was not until after nearly 15 minutes of bruting through all of the doctors names that we realized the zero star rated "Dr. Sean Adonis Atreides."

 ```UMDCTF{Sean_Adonis_Atreides}``` unfortunately was not his full name.
 We scrambled to find the full name of the doctor, and going on Oklahoman Board of Medical Licensure and Supervision, we found that his full name is "Sean Paul Adonis Atreides".